-- The drive is operated in accordance with this manual using DC power as defined in paragraph 6.4, "DC power consumption." - Errors caused by host system failures are excluded from error rate computations. - Assume random data. - Default OEM error recovery settings are applied.
+- The drive is operated in accordance with this manual using DC power as defined in Section 6.4, DC power requirements - Errors caused by host system failures are excluded from error rate computations. - · Assume random data. - Default OEM error recovery settings are applied.
 This includes AWRE, ARRE, full read retries, full write retries and full retry time.